Supporting local business throughout the works

 Promotion on digital channels.

-- Live on Constitution Street and Leith Walk - buy your vouchers.
+- Live on Constitution Street and Leith Walk - buy your vouchers on the Itison website.

 We are working with deal site itison where customers can purchase vouchers online to spend in local stores at a discounted rate.
 The discount is funded by the Council.